5 panel & 10 panel drug test

 What Is A 5-Panel Drug Test?

 A 5-panel drug test is a widely-used screening method designed to detect the presence of five specific drugs in an individual’s system.
-These drugs are marijuana (THC), cocaine, opiates (heroin, morphine, and codeine), amphetamines (including methamphetamine), and phencyclidine (PCP).
+The drugs tested for in the 5-panel drug test are marijuana (THC), cocaine, opiates (heroin, morphine, and codeine), amphetamines (including methamphetamine), and phencyclidine (PCP).
 The test is popular due to its simplicity, cost-effectiveness, and the broad range of commonly abused substances it can detect.

 The test can be administered through various biological samples, such as urine, saliva, and hair.
 The choice of sample depends on the specific requirements of the testing context, whether it’s for pre-employment screening, legal purposes, or personal monitoring.